Monti wins vote, says not in despair about Italy

 But Monti, head of a technocrat government installed last month in an effort to reassure markets that Italy can manage its debt mountain, spoke after parliament voted on individual parts of the package to say: "I am absolutely not in despair."

-He said many of the reforms were structural and would help future financial stability, but added that Italy needed more measures to liberalize the economy and reform the labor market.
+He said many of the reforms were structural and would help future financial stability, but added that Italy needed more measures to liberalise the economy and reform the labour market.

 Hours earlier, his sweeping measures, aimed at saving the euro zone's third-largest economy from financial disaster, were approved in a vote of confidence by 495 votes to 88.